if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * `Color` - The Color that the Interactable Object is being highlighted to.

-The GetCurrentHighlightColor returns the colour that the object is currently being highlighted to.
+The GetCurrentHighlightColor returns the colour that the Interactable Object is currently being highlighted to.

 ---